Les Payne: Career

 Payne served as Newsday's national editor and assistant managing editor for foreign and national news; at different times, he was responsible for the newspaper's coverage of health and science, New York City, and investigations.
 He was responsible for New York Newsday, the newspaper's short-lived attempt to compete in the New York City market.
 His staff won many journalism awards, including six Pulitzer Prizes.

 After retiring from Newsday in February 2006, Payne continued to contribute his column to the paper until December 2008.
 In his retirement, he co-wrote a biography of Malcolm X, which was published in 2020 as The Dead Are Arising: The Life of Malcolm X and won that year's National Book Award for Nonfiction and the 2021 Pulitzer Prize for Biography.
 The book is framed by essays from Tamara Payne, Payne’s daughter and primary researcher, who completed the biography after her father’s death.
-The book is described as "powerful and revelatory account of the civil rights activist, built from dozens of interviews, offering insight into his character, beliefs and the forces that shaped him."
+The book is described as a "powerful and revelatory account of the civil rights activist, built from dozens of interviews, offering insight into his character, beliefs and the forces that shaped him."

+Les Payne died on March 19, 2018 following a heart attack.
+In 2019, the Society of Professional Journalists - New York City Chapter (also known as The Deadline Club), which had previously named Payne to the 2017 New York Journalism Hall of Fame, named a category of the annual Deadline Awards after Payne: Les Payne Award for Coverage on Communities of Color.